ankaAR/bestiario5e/_creatures/fraz-urbluu-b.md

 ***Bite*** Melee Weapon Attack: +16 al ataque, alcance 10 pies, un objetivo.
 Impacto: 19 (3d6 + 9) piercing damage.

 ***Fist*** Melee Weapon Attack: +16 al ataque, alcance 10 pies, un objetivo.
-Impacto: 22 (3d8 + 9) bludgeoning damage.
+Impacto: 22 (3d8 + 9) puntos de daño contundente.

 ### Legendary Actions

 Fraz-Urb'luu can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 FrazUrb'luu regains spent legendary actions at the start of his turn.

 ***Tail*** Melee Weapon Attack: +16 al ataque, alcance 15 pies, un objetivo.
-Impacto: 20 (2d10 + 9) bludgeoning damage.
+Impacto: 20 (2d10 + 9) puntos de daño contundente.
 If the target is a Large or smaller creature, it is also grappled (escape DC 24).
 The grappled target is also restrained.
 Fraz-Urb'luu can grapple only one creature with his tail at a time.

-***Phantasmal Killer (Costs 2 Actions)*** Fraz-Urb'luu casts phantasmal killer, no concentration required.
+***Phantasmal Killer (cuesta 2 acciones)*** Fraz-Urb'luu casts phantasmal killer, no concentration required.